West Moors Community Speedwatch

 If you would like to join the group, please contact Cllr Salt on:

-CllrSalt@westmoors-tc.gov.uk and cc the council office on:
+CllrSalt@westmoors-tc.gov.uk and cc the council office:

 office@westmoors-tc.gov.uk